This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 Co-founded in 2012 by Pere Hospital and Aaqib Gadit, Cloudways is a renowned cloud hosting provider that has redefined how businesses and individuals build an online presence through high-quality hosting services.

-Through five carefully selected cloud service providers (more on that later), Cloudways provides a user-friendly platform geared towards simplicity, delivering optimal server performance, scalable hosting plans, and competitive hosting prices.
+Through five carefully selected cloud service providers (more on that later), Cloudways provides a user-friendly platform geared towards simplicity.
+It delivers optimal server performance, scalable hosting plans, and competitive hosting prices.

 Cloudway’s target customers are agencies, small businesses, companies, web developers, and individuals seeking hosting solutions that adapt to their unique needs and offer flexible scalability, allowing you to focus on business growth without worrying about server-side management.

-While it focuses on WordPress and WooCommerce hosting, Cloudways lets you deploy other web applications like Magento, PHP, and Laravel.
-All hosting types run on a managed hosting environment, so you can focus more on growing your business.
+While it focuses on WooCommerce and WordPress hosting, Cloudways lets you deploy other web applications like Magento, PHP, and Laravel.
+All hosting types run in a managed hosting environment, so you can focus more on growing your business.

 Namecheap is known for being an accredited ICANN domain name registrar first and web hosting second.
 The company is the second-largest domain name registrar worldwide, with over 16 million domains and counting.